 Projects located in a City Revitalization and Improvement Zone (CRIZ), and eligible for CRIZ benefits, are not eligible RACP projects.
 However, approved RACP grants that existed prior to zone approval shall not be restricted.

+3. Is a school district an eligible Grantee?
 A school district, which is a "special purpose of local government," would not be eligible because RACP Grantees must be authorities or "general-purpose forms of local government."
 (See the answer to Question 1 above.)
 However, a school district can be the Sub-Grantee of an eligible Grantee.

+4. Is there a minimum threshold for A RACP project?
 The statutes governing the RACP program require a minimum threshold of $1 million for each project before it can be funded.

+5. During the application process, the agency that received the authorization for the project was dissolved and another organization picked up the project.
+May the new organization use the RACP funds to complete the project?
 It depends on the circumstances of the dissolution.
 The Office of the Budget will treat such situations on a case by case basis.
 For instance, if the dissolution resulted in an acquisition or a merger, the project can be pursued.

+6. What is the importance of the Capital Budget Project Itemization Bill to my project?
 All grants awarded through RACP MUST be for projects included in one or more of the Capital Budget Project Itemization Acts passed by the General Assembly and signed into law by the Governor.
 You will need to 1) identify the appropriate Act(s) for which your project has been itemized and 2) verify that sufficient funding remains from said itemization in order to submit an e-RACP Application to RACP for consideration and evaluation of your project.
 Only itemizations/projects from these Acts that have remaining “Project Allocation” amounts and that have not been statutorily “sunset” in accordance with Act 77 are eligible.
 No project expense paid prior to the project's Capital Budget Itemization Act's effective date is usable as a reimbursable and/or match item for the RACP project (excluding land match).

+7. Given the directive regarding the filing of the formal application and business plan within six months of the award letter, will the funding be terminated from a project even if an extension request has been submitted before the deadline?
 The Office of the Budget must receive the formal Application and Business Plan within six months of the date of the Award Letter.
 If the Grantee fails to submit the formal Application and Business Plan within the allotted time frame, funding for the project may be terminated.